Aircloak/aircloak/air/docs/content/datastores.md

 * The `SAMPLE_USERS`-clause
 * Using an `ASC` order with `NULLS LAST` or a `DESC` order with `NULLS FIRST`
-* Global aggregators in standard queries
+* Global aggregators (aggregators without grouping) in standard queries

 #### MySQL and MariaDB